Many of us now find ourselves working remotely from our usual workplace and are having to designate a room within the home as our ‘home office’.

-Noise through walls and ceilings:
+Reducing noise through walls and ceilings

 Should an upgrade be required, SRS manufacture Maxiboard, an extremely high-performance and versatile acoustic building board designed to line ceilings and walls for soundproofing.
 We have a number of Maxiboard specifications that suit most commonly found wall and ceiling constructions and vastly reduce the transfer of noise into and out of the home office whilst minimising the loss of room space.

 Further information can be found using the following links: